sharafjul/Data-Visualizations-with-Spotify-Data-in-Python/README.md

 I am using the "Streaming History0" and "YourLibrary" files from my Spotify account.

 Goal:
-Import Excel data
+Import Excel data.
 What day of the week are songs streamed most?
-Top 10 Streamed Songs
+Top 10 Streamed Songs.
-Top 20 Streamed Artists
+Top 20 Streamed Artists.
 How many songs belongs to each artist on your library ?

 Steps for preparing Data "StreamingHistory0":